This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 4. Plate 17 Various Insects Including Blue Dragonfly

-Dragonflies are a common emblem on cultural artifacts such as pottery, rock paintings, statues, and Art Nouveau jewelry.
+Dragonflies are a common emblem on cultural artefacts such as pottery, rock paintings, statues, and Art Nouveau jewellery.
 They are used in traditional medicine in Japan and China and caught for food in Indonesia.

-Dragonflies are symbols of courage, strength, and happiness in Japan, but seen as sinister in European folklore.
+Dragonflies are symbols of courage, strength, and happiness in Japan but are seen as sinister in European folklore.
 There are many more dragonfly drawings to be found in this collection here.

 5. Plate 19 Assorted Flying Insects